 The Coronavirus pandemic has killed thousands of people all over the world.
 Even the wealthiest and the mightiest people of the world are helpless in front of it.

 It has plunged the whole world into misery.
 As we are struggling for survival and trying our best to save ourselves from this tiny little virus, let us pause for a moment and ask ourselves as why we are always subjected to suffering in this world?
 Or why suffering never ceases to end in this world?
 And is there any place in the entire creation of God where there is no suffering and where we can live fearlessly?

 Its not that people were free from the diseases before the attack of the virus.
-And it will also not happen that once the cure of the virus has been found people will never suffer from any diseases.
+It will also not happen that once the cure of the virus has been found people will never suffer from any diseases.
 People were dying in the past; people are dying in the present and people will continue to die in the future.
-In fact, in Bhagavad Gita 8.16 it is said that there are no planets in the entire material universe where there is no suffering and no death.
+In fact, Bhagavad Gita 8.16 says that there are no planets in the entire material universe where there is no suffering and no death.

 Miseries in this world follow us like a shadow.
-None of us want to suffer from any diseases but we are forced to suffer.
+We do not want to suffer from any disease but still we suffer.